victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ## Usage

-In order to use it, download it and execute it in any environment running a JVM
+In order to use Arthas, download it and execute it in any environment running a JVM
 ```
 curl -O https://arthas.aliyun.com/arthas-boot.jar
 java -jar arthas-boot.jar